Rochdale Town Centre tram stop

 Rochdale Town Centre is a tram stop and the terminus on the Oldham and Rochdale Line (ORL) of Greater Manchester's light-rail Metrolink system.
 It was constructed as part of Phase 3b of the system's expansion, and is located on Smith Street, adjacent to Rochdale Interchange and Number One Riverside, in central Rochdale, England.
 It opened on 31 March 2014.

 Services

-Services are mostly every 12 minutes on all routes.
+Services run every 12 minutes on all routes.